 While this is a complex process that can take a number of months, the good news is that the fees involved at each step are small, and so the process as a whole is not an expensive one.

 Argentina is one of the few countries that gives a full scope of employee rights to all employees regardless of contract type.
-It also limits the tenure of fixed term contract workers - they may be hired for a maximum of 5 years.
-Temporary workers have a 6 month maximum stay.
+It also limits the tenure of fixed-term contract workers - they may be hired for a maximum of 5 years.
+Temporary workers have a 6-month maximum stay.
 Companies are often rewarded for hiring previous unemployed or disabled people.

-Compensation, Bonuses, Severance
+Compensation, Bonuses and Severance

 Bonuses are common in the tech and finance sectors of Argentina.
 Bonuses are initially given at the discretion of the employer; however, once established, they can become a mandate by law.
 Companies should be sure to detail exactly what bonus policy will be within a company in employee contracts, as bonus payouts have been the basis for many legal claims in Argentina.

 Argentinian companies can terminate employment for any reason at any time, but are required to remit severance pay to anyone with at least three months of service.
 Severance should be paid at one month’s salary per year of employment, at the highest rate they earned during the course of their tenure.

 Income tax in Argentina is applied progressively across nine bands.
 The lowest of 5% applies to the first ARS 64,532.64 (approx. £500, $700, €600) of annual earnings.
 The highest of 35% applies to earnings in excess of ARS 1,032,522.30 (approx. £8,100; $11,300; €9,500).
 Non-residents are charged on their income sourced in Argentina at the same rates.

 The corporation tax rate in Argentina has been cut from 30% to 25%, effective from new financial years starting after 1 January 2021.
 VAT, applicable on the sales or imports of most products and services, is currently 21%.